State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Results for a Realizable Estimator

 Having established the feasibility of the update under the assumptions of Theorem \ref{theo_second_version}, we set our focus into proving the optimality claim.
 The proof of this is analogous to Proposition \ref{prop_optimality}.
 Since the ergodic complementary slackness result (cf. Lemma \ref{lemma_complementary_slackness}) is independent of Assumption (A3) it holds in this case as well.
-Thus, it suffices to establish that

-The previous bound holds by virtue of Assumption \ref{assumption_ams} and the definition of the dual function \eqref{eqn_crl_dual_function}.
+In the case of the unbiased estimate (Theorem \ref{theo_main_intro}) the result follows directly from these results using the fact that the sampled cumulative rewards

+is the dual function evaluated at $\lambda_k$.
+In the context of Theorem \ref{theo_second_version} this does not hold exactly.
+However the difference can be bounded by virtue of Assumption \ref{assumption_ams} as

+Taking this error into account and following analogous steps to the proof of Proposition \ref{prop_optimality} one completes the proof.